AkashLak/SQL-Python-Practice/README.md

 # SQL-Python-Practice
-Practice for SQL/Python-based interview questions from Leetcode, Data Lemur, and Hacker Rank
+Practice for SQL/Python-based interview questions from Leetcode, Data Lemur, and Hacker Rank!